 About Magic Import

-Netigates Magic Import feature allows you to easily and quickly paste your survey questions e.g. a Word document or an older survey to automatically create a survey in Netigate.
+Netigate’s Magic Import feature allows you to easily and quickly paste your survey questions from elsewhere (e.g. a Word document or an older survey) to automatically create a new survey in Netigate.

-First things first, the Magic import feature divide the whole text in to different blocks.
-To create another block you need to add a double row break (ie enter enter).
+First things first: the Magic Import feature divides the whole imported text into different blocks.
+To create another block you need to add a double row break (i.e. click your ‘enter’ key twice).
 A block contains either a question header along with a possible question description or a question mechanism consisting of the mechanism title and answer set.

 The first block – Question

-The first block of text creates a question title and a question description if it contain a maximum of two rows.
-If the first block contains only one row is creates a question title, if it contains two rows then the first row creates the question title and the second row creates the question description.
+The first block of text creates a question title and a question description if it contains a maximum of two rows.
+If the first block contains only one row, it creates a question title.
+If it contains two rows, the first row creates the question title and the second row creates the question description.

 All other blocks – Question Mechanism

-All other blocks are automatically converted to question mechanisms, with the exception if the first row of the block does start with [Q], read more below.
+All other blocks are automatically converted to question mechanisms, with the exception being if the first row of the block starts with with [Q], read more below.

-If there is only one row in the second block, it creates a question mechanism with a textbox, ie, a open text answer.
+If there is only one row in the second block, it creates a question mechanism with a textbox, i.e. an open text answer.

-If there is more than one row in this second block, is creates a question mechanism with radio buttons as default with the possibility to easy change the radio buttons to a drop-down or a multiple choice question.
-The first row in this block becomes the mechanism title and the other rows becomes the answer set.
+If there is more than one row in this second block, it creates a question mechanism with radio buttons as default, with the possibility to easily change the radio buttons to a drop down or a multiple choice question.
+The first row in this block becomes the mechanism title and the other rows become the answer set.
 If the question contains more than five alternatives in the answer set it changes the question mechanism to a drop down menu instead.

 To create a matrix:

-If you add a double row break (i.e. enter enter) and starts the first row with [Q] it creates a new question on a new page with a question header and if you have two rows in this block it also adds the second row as a question description.
+If you add a double row break (i.e. clicking your ‘enter’ key twice) and start the first row with [Q] it creates a new question on a new page with a question header .
+If you have two rows in this block it also adds the second row as a question description.

-By clicking the “Click here to add Question Break” you creates a break between the question mechanisms and places the different question mechanisms including mechanism title and answer sets on separate pages in the questionnaire.
+By clicking “Click here to add Question Break” you can create a break between the question mechanisms and place the different question mechanisms, including mechanism title and answer sets, on separate pages in the questionnaire.

-Feel free to download our Magic Import example template here.
+You can download our Magic Import sample template here.